magento/magento2-page-builder/docs/how-to/how-to-use-image-uploader.md

 </div>
 ```

 {: .bs-callout .bs-callout-info }
 When an end-user deletes a file from the media browser, Magento triggers the `fileDeleted` event on the window with the `mediabrowser` namespace.
 The passed argument is an object containing the `ids` property, which is an array of ID strings for each of the deleted files.
-Magento adds the IDs of the selected files in the objects dispatched by the `addFile` and `processFile` methods inside the image Uploader component.
+Magento adds the IDs of the selected files in the objects dispatched by the `addFile` and `processFile` methods inside the image uploader component.